 - 1 cup Sour Cream

-- 1 (16-ounce) can Whole Kernel Corn, drained or 8 oz Frozen Corn, thawed and drained
+- 16 ounces Whole Kernel Corn drained or 8 oz Frozen Corn, thawed and drained

-- 4 oz can of Sliced Green Chiles, drained (optional)
+- 4 oz Fire Roasted Green Chiles drained (optional)

 - Add one cup of water to Pressure Cooker cooking pot and place trivet inside cooking pot.